MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-2017-for-dotnet-developers.md

 Here are some popular quick fixes and refactorings: *Rename*, *Extract Method*, *Change Method Signature*, *Generate Constructor*, *Generate Method*, *Move Type to File*, *Add Null-Check*, *Add Parameter*, *Remove Unnecessary Usings*.

 Refactorings and code fixes can be easily written with [Roslyn analyzers](https://github.com/dotnet/roslyn/wiki/Getting-Started-Writing-a-Custom-Analyzer-&-Code-Fix).
-Several community members have written *free* extensions which add additional code inspections: [Roslynator](https://marketplace.visualstudio.com/items?itemName=josefpihrt.Roslynator2017), [SonarLint for Visual Studio](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio), and [StyleCopAnalyzers](https://www.nuget.org/packages/stylecop.analyzers/).
+Several community members have written *free* extensions which add additional code inspections: [Roslynator](https://marketplace.visualstudio.com/items?itemName=josefpihrt.Roslynator2017), [SonarLint for Visual Studio](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio2017), and [StyleCopAnalyzers](https://www.nuget.org/packages/stylecop.analyzers/).

 ![Refactorings in Visual Studio](../ide/media/VSGuide_CodeAnalysis.png "VSGuide_CodeAnalysis")

 ## I need Find Usages, Go To Implementation, Navigate To Decompiled Assemblies
 Visual Studio 2017 has many features to help you search and navigate your codebase--including Find All References (**Shift+F12**), Go To Implementation (**Ctrl+F12**), Go To Definition (**F12** or **Ctrl+Click**).
 We've made many improvements to these features in VS2017, for example, Find All References now is colorized and allows for custom grouping. *Navigate To Decompiled Assemblies* on Go To Definition was added in version 15.6.
 To turn on this feature, go to **Tools > Options > Text Editor > C# > Advanced > Enable navigation to decompiled sources**.

-Other common navigation tools include: Peek Definition (**Alt+F12**) and the Structure visualizer (hoverable dotted-lines between braces).
+Other common navigation tools include: Peek Definition (**Alt+F12**), the Structure visualizer (hoverable dotted-lines between braces), and [more](../ide/navigating-code).

 ![Go To All and Find All References](../ide/media/VSIDE_Productivity_Navigation.png "VSIDE_Productivity_Navigation")